Table of Contents

 Whichever type of heat you decide is right for you, it is important to select a warm temperature and not exceed twenty minutes of application to avoid burning the skin.

-Individuals with certain medical conditions are advised against using heat for muscle tension due to the higher risk of these types of complications.
+Individuals with certain medical conditions are advised against using heat for muscle tension or muscle hypertonicity due to the higher risk of these types of complications.

 Suppose home remedies aren’t doing the trick at reducing your muscle hypertonicity.